keyreply/ppp-academy/workers/api/EMAIL_SERVICE_README.md

 ## License

-Part of PPP Academy - All rights reserved.
+Part of KeyReply Kira - All rights reserved.